Austin’s Best Tree Trimming Service

-Our tree trimming service in Austin provides only the highest quality pruning to International Society of Arboriculture (ISA) standards and classes.
-Pruning needs are assessed based on tree safety, general overall tree health and of course catered to fit your budget.
-Cleanup is done on the same day using chipper machines and large enclosed dump trucks called “chip trucks”.
+Our Austin tree trimming service provides only the highest quality trimming to International Society of Arboriculture (ISA) standards.
+Trimming needs are assessed based on tree safety, general overall tree health and, of course, catered to fit your budget.
+Cleanup is done on the same day using chipper machines and large enclosed dump trucks called “chip trucks.”
 Mulch is available free of charge based on location and availability.

 When to prune your trees in Austin

-Without a doubt, standard maintenance tree trimming (or pruning) in Austin is the most widely practiced and well known, not to mention time-consuming, aspect of tree care.
-Most trees in the Austin area require pruning every 3-5 year for optimum health in the urban environment, depending on growth rate and species.
+Without a doubt, standard maintenance Austin tree trimming is the most widely practiced and well known, not to mention time-consuming, aspect of tree care.
+Most trees in the Austin area require trimming every 3-5 year for optimum health in the urban environment, depending on growth rate and species.
 Certain aspects of tree trimming such as raising low limbs over lawns and walkways, driveways, street and roof clearance may need to be done every 1-2 years.

 Pruning for safety and health

 Most of the time, trees are maintenance-trimmed to maintain safety and health.
 Large and small dead limbs are removed throughout the canopy so the tree can heal itself at the base of the cuts.
 As the tree puts on new rings of wood every year, branch collars expand and eventually seal off the exposed wood, closing off or ‘compartmentalizing’ rot and decay.
 By removing dead limbs in a timely manner, especially large dead limbs, we can maintain strong healthy wood on the remaining scaffold limbs.
 This significantly reduces decay pockets and therefore reduces limb failure.